DanielJProjects/movie-watchlist/README.md

 ## Technologies

-This prroject was created using:
+This project was created using:

 - React.js
 - CSS